 We all know physical appearance is just a part of who you are.
-Clearly too much emphasis has been placed on appearance in today’s world.
+Clearly too much emphasis has been placed on appearance in Kardashian Culture.
 So, if appearance says little about your value as a person, what does say something about your character and value as a person to you?
 How do you define yourself?
 Is it in terms of being a loving mom?
 A kind friend?
-A competent athlete?
 Capable at your job?
-It is probably a combination of some of these things that make up how you define your whole person, your character and value.
+It's probably a combination of these things that make up your whole you.

 How much does your value as a person really require you to meet the body ideal lodged somewhere in your mind?

-Of course, we all want to look good.
-But, you may spend quite a bit of extra space in your mind thinking about your body, food and exercise.
-Maybe, all this focus on your body and eating actually wouldn’t make as much difference to who you are, how you live your life, or how you value yourself.
+We all want to look good.
+However, most of us spend too much space in our minds thinking about our body, food and exercise.
+Maybe all this focus on your body and eating actually wouldn’t make as much difference to who you are, how you live your life, or how you value yourself.

-Actresses and models may not be able to perform their job if their appearance isn’t well within a prescribed boundry because they make a living by looking a certain way.
+Actresses and models may not be able to perform their job if their appearance isn’t within a prescribed boundry because they make a living by looking a certain way.
 So their market value is, at least in part, defined by their looks.
-But, for those of us who are lucky enough NOT to be models or actresses, we do not need to fit a physical mold for our career.
-We can do most of what we do looking "good enough."
+But, for those of us who are lucky enough not to be models or actresses, we do not need to fit a physical mold for our career.
+We can do most of what we do looking good enough.

 What would you be doing with the space in your mind that is being used for thinking about your body and eating if we waived a magic wand and took that issue away?
-My friend says she spends as much time thinking about this issue as her husband spends thinking about sports.
+One woman I work with says she spends as much time thinking about this issue as her husband spends thinking about sports.

 What would you do with that space in your mind if you didn’t spend time thinking about your body and eating?

 Here is where the discussion gets really interesting.
-The answer to this question actually holds within it the 'kryptonite' to negative body image.
+The answer to this question actually holds within it the kryptonite to body dissatisfaction.
 If the obsession with losing weight or eating a certain way were gone, you would have quite a bit of focus available to uncover your own abilities, resources, and capacities.